Students that hand in assignments at the last minute face a five per cent drop in marks WBS academics warn.

 Our Decision-making and Analytics group produces and disseminates cutting edge research and advises managers and policymakers about how to induce behavioural changes for better organisations and societies.

-New research suggests that people may not always want help with sticking to their New Year’s resolutions.
+Research from Warwick Business School suggests people may not always want help with sticking to their New Year’s resolutions.

 Nudging is becoming increasingly popular among policymakers, business and organisations, but Tim Mullett says it is important to understand its disadvantages.